-Simplilearn goes beyond an introduction to Cyber Security by offering a comprehensive Master’s Program to produce the next generation of Cyber Security experts.
+Simplilearn goes beyond an introduction to Cyber Security courses in cyber security in india by offering a comprehensive Master’s Program to produce the next generation of Cyber Security experts.
 Courses include training in:

 - CompTIA Security+ 501 and Certified Ethical Hacker (CEH), which prepare professionals to become security testing experts

 - Certified Information System Security Professional (CISSP), which trains students to become chief information security officers (requires at least five years of IT security experience)

 - Certified Information System Auditor (CISA), where students audit and verify systems and policies